Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### Edward Grasshead(Butcher): There you are!
+#### 💬Edward Grasshead(Butcher): There you are!
 Enjoy your meal!
 But take care of yourself.
 As long as you are unarmed, stay away from villains.
 Not everyone on this island is friendly.
-#### You: Thank you, Edward!
+#### 💬You: Thank you, Edward!
 Okay, let's see who is friendly on this island...

 ```sql
 SELECT * FROM INHABITANT WHERE state = 'friendly';